Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Introduction

-We identify the control cost with the value of a likelihood functional in observing a collection of random walkers as they traverse the network to match specifications on first arrivals.
-Thereby, we frame the control problem as a large deviations problem, in the spirit of Schr\"odinger's approach.
-Remarkably, the solution to our problem takes the form of a Markov law, where control action is based on current information, as in the classical SB problem but for entirely different reasons.
+At a closer look, we identify the control cost with the value of a likelihood functional in observing a collection of random walkers as they traverse the network to match specifications on first arrivals.
+In that, we frame the control problem as a large deviation problem, in the spirit of Schr\"odinger's approach.
+Remarkably, the solution is a Markov law on paths, or equivalently, the corresponding control action at every point in time is independent of past information given the present state as in original SBP \cite{georgiou2015positive,chen2016robust,chen2016relation} but for different reasons.
+That is, the controller works to reweigh prior Markov transition kernels.

 The structure of the paper is as follows.
-In Section \ref{sec:martingale}, we bring our setting closer to the reader by framing an example of De Moivre's martingale as an SB with stopping-time marginals.
+In Section \ref{sec:martingale}, we bring our setting closer to the reader by casting a {\em De Moivre's martingale} example in an SBP but with stopping-time marginals.
 In Section \ref{sec:atypical}, we introduce notation and preliminaries.
-In Section \ref{sec:markov}, we delve into an important quality of the classical SBs and, remarkably, of the proposed variant of SB with stopping times, that the posterior law preserves the Markovianity of the prior in both problems.
-An explicit construction of the solution to modify the prior so as to match specifications on arrival probabilities is provided in Section \ref{sec:SBP}.
-The analogy between both the estimation and control perspectives is highlighted in Section \ref{sec:duality}.
+In Section \ref{sec:markov}, we delve into an important quality of the original SBP and, interestingly, of the variant with stopping times, that the optimal posterior law on paths preserves the Markovianity of the prior process in both problems.
+Explicit construction of the solution to modify the prior so as to match specifications on stopping probabilities is provided in Section \ref{sec:SBP}.
+An outlook on the regularized transport on graphs is in Section \ref{sec:duality}.
 Section \ref{sec:examples} provides academic examples, including De Moivre's martingale, to elucidate the application of the framework.
 The paper concludes with a brief discussion in Section \ref{sec:conclusions} on generalizations and potential future directions.